1.8 Cross-border cooperation

 European Social Network (ESN)

-The report ‘Investing in Children, Improving Outcomes’, with the implementation of children’s services in The Netherlands and 13 other EU countries will be launched at the final meeting of the project group during the European Social Services Conference 20-22 June 2016 in The Hague.
+The report ‘Investing in Children, Improving Outcomes’, with the implementation of children’s services in The Netherlands and 13 other EU countries was launched at the final meeting of the project group during the European Social Services Conference 20-22 June 2016 in The Hague.

 International cooperation